augustecolle/Suntrip/Route/README.md

     - [Xinjang, Gansu](https://cycling4cancer.wordpress.com/2013/08/23/epic-distances-through-western-china-traversing-xinjiang-gansu-and-qinghai/) mentions riding on the G30 express way instead of the parallel G312.

+    - Wuwei - Xi'an (Liantan) : checked with Google maps (sattelite), looks asphalt all the way.
+Note that Wuwei - Xi'an over Lanzhou is similar in distance but has much more height meters, so going via Zhonwei en Pingliang is favoured.

-    - Wuwei - Guangzhou (finish) : Graphopper, not checked.
+    - Xi'an (Liantan) - Guangzhou (finish) : Graphopper, not checked.

 ## TO DO: